Human trafficking and sexual exploitation: the statistics behind the stories

 570 children

 were arrested for “prostitution” in 2014.
-Seventy-five of them were under 15.
+Seventy-five of these victims and survivors were under 15.
 (1)

 14

-was the estimated average age of entry for girls in the sex trade in a 2015 study.
+was the estimated average age of entry for girls in the commercial sex trade in a 2015 study.
 (2) For many children in another study, the age of first exploitation was 11 or younger.
 (3)

 85%